Heinz Ebeling: World War II

 World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
 During the Battle of France on 17 May 1940, Ebeling claimed his first aerial victory when he shot down a Morane-Saulnier M.S.406 fighter near Grammont, Geraardsbergen in Dutch pronunciation.
 His opponent may have been a misidentified Hawker Hurricane from the Royal Air Force (RAF) No. 17 Squadron or No. 245 Squadron, which each lost an aircraft in combat near Brussels.
 On 28 May, during the Battle of Dunkirk, II. and III.
 Gruppe engaged in combat with Hurricane fighters from the Biggin Hill Wing near Ostend.
 Fighter pilots from the two units claimed seven aerial victories in this encounter.
 This figure includes a Hurricane fighter from either No. 213, No. 229 or No. 242 Squadron shot down northwest of Ostend.
 RAF units lost six Hurricane fighters in this battle.

 On 9 June, German forces had breached the French defenses at the Somme-Aisne.
 That day, Ebeling claimed a M.S.406 shot down near Rouen.
 The aircraft was probably a Caudron C.714 from GC I/145 (Groupe de Chasse) which lost seven aircraft.
-By the end of the French campaign, he had claimed 5 victories.
-During the initial stages of the Battle of Britain against the RAF, Ebeling shot down 10 British fighters in August 1940, including three victories on 12 August and two more on 15 August.
+On 13 June, III.
+Gruppe moved to Les Thilliers-en-Vexin.
+Around midday, elements of 8.
+Staffel claimed two Boulton Paul Defiant interceptors shot down west of Paris, including one by Ebeling.
+These claims were probably misidentified Fairey Battle bombers from No. 142 Squadron.

+Ebeling claimed his first aerial victories against the RAF during the Battle of Britain on 12 August.
+Escorting Junkers Ju 87 dive bombers on a midday mission to bomb shipping in the Thames Estuary, Ebeling claimed two Hurricane fighters from either No. 151 or No. 501 Squadron shot down.
+Later that day, he was credited with the destruction of a Supermarine Spitfire fighter from No. 64 Squadron claimed southwest of Dover.
+On 15 August, Luftflotte 2 (Air Fleet 2) sent 88 Dornier Do 17 bombers from Kampfgeschwader 3 (KG 3—3rd Bomber Wing) attacking the Rochester and Eastchurch airfields.
+JG 26 participated on this mission, flying ahead of the bombers.
+On this mission, Ebeling claimed a No. 54 Squadron Spitfire shot down near Folkestone.
+Later that day, he was credited with his tenth aerial victory on a combat air patrol over England, a No. 151 Squadron Hurricane also claimed shot down near Folkestone.